 Electric Vehicles and Clean Energy

 The VW Golf (*1) has a WLTP combined fuel consumption of 5.6 ltr/100 km.
-With a specific energy density for gasoline of 8.9 kWh/ltr the respective primary energy consumption is 49.8 kWh/100km.
-As an average driver in Germany drives some 15000 km/a (per year), she needs 840 ltr gasoline and generates 2000 kg CO2.
+With a specific energy density for gasoline of 8.9 kWh/ltr the corresponding primary energy consumption is 49.8 kWh/100km.
+As an average driver in Germany drives about 15000 km/a (per year), she needs 840 ltr gasoline and generates 2000 kg of CO2.
 Her car's annual primary energy consumption is approximately 7500 kWh/a.

-Note: Experience shows, that the real world consumption is 10 ...
+Note: Experience shows, that real-world consumption is 10 ...
 30% higher than the WLTP values, as the WLTP test conditions are somewhat artificial.
 But let's be optimistic and stick with the WLTP data.

 The Tesla Model 3 (*2) has a WLTP consumption of 14.0 kWh/100 km.
 With the same driving distance as above, its annual electric energy consumption is 2100 kWh/a.
-We can see that the ICE has an energy efficiency of only 0.28 (=2100/7500) compared to the electrical drive.
-Combined with the fact that the electric drive has zero local CO2 emissions, this is E-mobility's main advantage.
+We can see that the ICE has an energy efficiency of only 0.28 (=2100/7500) compared to the electric drive.
+Combined with the fact that the electric drive has zero local CO2 emissions, this approximately 3 times higher energy efficiency is the main advantage of E-mobility.

 However, while fossil fuels can be considered primary energy, electric energy must be generated from other energy sources.
-So how to charge our Tesla?
+So how do we charge our Tesla?

 Nuclear Power?

-For the individual car owner a private nuclear power plant to charge her car is not really an option.
-However, for a whole country that is of course a possible solution.
-If all 48 million passenger cars in Germany, most of which are still ICE powered, were substituted by Tesla Model 3s, the required electrical energy would be 48 million · 2100 kWh/a = 100 800 GWh/a per year.
-Each of the few remaining nuclear power plants in Germany produces approximately 11500 GWh/a (data for 2020).
+For the individual car owner a private nuclear power plant to charge her car is not an option.
+But for a whole country it is a possible solution.
+If all 48 million passenger cars in Germany, most of which are still ICE-powered, were replaced by Tesla Model 3s, the required electrical energy would be 48 million · 2100 kWh/a = 100 800 GWh/a = 100.8 TWh/a per year.
+Each of the few remaining nuclear power plants in Germany produces about 11.5 TWh/a (data for 2020).
 Whether you like the idea or not, 9 of them would do the job ...
-But if you want "real clean energy", we must find another solution.
+But if you want "real clean energy", we have to find another solution.

 Solar panels?